 Commercial Properties Offer Many Potential Advantages

-The law of supply and demand states that with high demand, prices rise.1 As the demand for real estate rises, owners may benefit from rising rents and property values.
+The law of supply and demand states that with high demand, prices rise.
+As the demand for real estate rises, owners may benefit from rising rents and property values.
 The converse can also be true.
-In an attempt to keep pace with inflation, the Consumer Price Index (CPI), an index that measures the prices paid for goods and services, is commonly used to adjust rents.2
+In an attempt to keep pace with inflation, the Consumer Price Index (CPI), an index that measures the prices paid for goods and services, is commonly used to adjust rents.1

 |Long-Term Return Potential

-Investors tend to be drawn to real estate because it offers the opportunity for rental income and capital appreciation over the long-term.
-Generally, investors are willing to forgo some liquidity for the prospect of higher income potential over the long-term.
+Investors tend to be drawn to real estate because it offers the opportunity for regular rental income and capital appreciation over the long-term.
+Generally, investors are willing to forgo some liquidity for the prospect of higher return potential over the long-term.

-Investors have traditionally used bonds to diversify their stock allocations because of their relatively low volatility and low average correlation to stocks.4 Modern portfolio theory, however, emphasizes that investors can construct portfolios to optimize expected returns based on a given level of risk by including a variety of investments – real estate being one that has drawn investors’ attention in recent years.
+Modern portfolio theory suggests investors construct a portfolio that combines a variety of investments in such a way to reduce risk while achieving optimal long-term returns – real estate being one asset type that has drawn investors’ attention in recent years.
 Research and historical performance suggest that diversifying an investment portfolio with real estate may provide higher returns.